Syracuse and Onondaga County are home to a variety of community garden projects, with new projects sprouting up each year.

 We also have an active Master Gardener program which trains community members who then volunteer their time to assist with educational programs, staff a free hotline to answer gardening and horticulture questions, and work on community gardening and conservation projects.

 To find a community garden in Syracuse or for help in starting a new community garden, visit Syracuse Grows, a not-for-profit organization that acts as a clearing house and network for community garden projects in the city of Syracuse.
-Syracuse Grows also maintains a map of Syracuse community gardens.
+Syracuse Grows also maintains a page listing of Syracuse community gardens.

 The American Community Garden Association (ACGA) has a database of community gardens across the US and Canada as well as additional resources to support garden development.
 Search for a garden in your area or list your garden to help people connect with you!